hawkw/hawkw.github.io/notes/_drafts/tokio-trace.md

 implementing
 [`tokio-trace`](https://github.com/tokio-rs/tokio/tree/master/tokio-trace), a
 scoped, structured, and async-aware logging and diagnostics framework for Rust.
+In this post, I'll discuss the background and goals behind `tokio-trace`, and introduce the core principles of its design.
+Future posts will provide greater detail on the library's implementation and usage.

-# Contents
+## Contents
 {:.no_toc}

 1. Table of contents
 {:toc}

-# Why do we need another logging library?
+## Why do we need another logging library?

 Rust already has a robust logging ecosystem based around the [`log`](https://github.com/rust-lang-nursery/log) crate's logging facade ---